jonathanpeppers/Xamarin.Android.Lite/README.md

 </Project>
 ```

-Remove the existing `<PackageReference />` to Xamarin.Forms, as
+Remove the existing `<PackageReference />` to Xamarin.Forms from the
-Xamarin.Android.Lite is pinned to a specific version of Xamarin.Forms.
+Xamarin.Forms project template, as Xamarin.Android.Lite is pinned to a
+specific version of Xamarin.Forms.

 To run the app:
 - Launch the emulator, or connect an Android device via USB